corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 Node operators must drain nodes (or CorDapps on nodes) before they can upgrade them.
 Draining brings all [flows](cordapps/api-flows.md) that are currently running to a smooth halt.
 The node finishes any work already in progress, and queues any new work.
 This process frees CorDapps from the requirement to migrate workflows from an arbitrary point to another arbitrary point—a task that would rapidly become unfeasible as workflow and protocol complexity increases.

 To drain a node, run `gracefulShutdown`.
-This waits for the node to drain and then shuts it down once the drain is complete.
+This waits for the all currently running flows to be completed and then shuts the node down.

 {{< warning >}}